moleculerjs/site/source/docs/0.13/logging.md

 });
 ```

->This settings are evaluated from top to bottom, so the `**` level need to be the last item.
+>This settings are evaluated from top to bottom, so the `**` level must be the last item.

 >Internal modules: `BROKER`, `TRANS`, `TX` as transporter, `CACHER`, `REGISTRY`.